asteurer/lox/README.md

 # Overview

 This is me following along with the [Crafting Interpreters](https://craftinginterpreters.com/) book.
+My current efforts are going towards the Rust implementation.